Loons' Adrian Heath: 'If I had more substitutes … I would have made more changes'

 Ozzie Alonso and Jan Gregus had their scoring chance as well before FC Dallas’ penalty kick in second-half stoppage time’s final seconds made it a two-goal game again.

-When asked if his four second-half substitutes had played their way in the 11 for Wednesday, Heath said, “Well, they’ve certainly given themselves more of an opportunity for playing on Wednesday, trust me.”
+When asked if his four second-half substitutes had played their way into the 11 for Wednesday, Heath said, “Well, they’ve certainly given themselves more of an opportunity for playing on Wednesday, trust me.”

 Heath knows what he wants to see, from whoever plays Wednesday: Run, fight, tackle.